 Droughts Hit Women Hardest

 Until a few months ago, this long trek to Kakuma was a daily fact of Aita's life, presenting the only opportunity for her to earn some money for her family.
 The 36-year-old is one of the many “drought widows” in the region of Turkana who are now trying to provide for their families on their own.

-Over 23 percent of the people in Turkana are malnourished.
+According to the Turkana County 2019 SMART survey, 25.6% of the population are suffering from "Global Acute Malnutrition".
 This can be traced back to the extended drought that holds the region in its grip.
 Pregnant and breastfeeding women are among the most severely affected and are often forced to complete heavy labour in a weakened condition.
 Welthungerhilfe is working on site with local partners such as Lokado to offer women and children a solid start towards a healthy and independent life in this especially difficult time.